vishal-m25/Obsidian/Learnings/java.md

 ### Final Method
-- It is used when the sub-classes wanted to use the same initialization code as the parent then can be inherited and used, since the static method does not override on inheritance.
+- It is used when the subclasses wanted to use the same initialization code as the parent then can be inherited and used, since the static method does not override on inheritance.
+- cannot be overriden

 ### Static method restrictions
 - Can only access fields or methods that are static